bakpakin/Fennel/CONTRIBUTING.md

 IRC/Matrix channel, or in the issue tracker before sinking time and effort into something that may not be able to get merged.

+* Branch off the `main` branch.
+The contents of this branch should be the same on Sourcehut as they are on the Github mirror.
+But make sure that `main` on your copy of the repo matches upstream.
 * Include a description of the changes.
 * If there are changes to the compiler or the language, please include tests.
 You can run tests with `make test`.